Unseen Youth,

 At the Global Taskforce for Youth Combatants, we believe in the transformative power of young people from conflict zones.
 By empowering them and valuing their unique insights, we strive to ignite their potential and foster sustainable peace.

 The Global Taskforce for Youth Combatants (GTY) focuses on raising awareness and fostering discussions about Youth Associated with Non-State Armed Groups (YANSAG).
-By highlighting these often-overlooked youths, GTY aims to disrupt cycles of hatred and work towards sustainable peace.
-Our ultimate goal is to establish international norms that ensure their rights, protection, and empowerment, helping them become agents of peace.
+By bringing attention to these often-overlooked youths, the GTY aims to disrupt cycles of hatred and advance sustainable peace.
+Our ultimate goal is to establish international norms that ensure their rights, protection, and empowerment, helping them transition into agents of peace.

-GTY does not advocate for blanket absolution of all young individuals involved in terrorism or armed conflict.
+The GTY does not advocate for blanket impunity for all young individuals involved in terrorism or armed conflict.
 We recognize the importance of pursuing justice, including appropriate prosecution and reparations.
-At the same time, we seek to actively consider the roles and potential of these youths while respecting existing international laws, including international humanitarian law.
+Simultaneously, we actively consider the roles and potential of these youths while respecting existing international laws, including international humanitarian law.

-Starting in September 2024, GTY will be composed of former members of terrorist organizations or non-state armed groups, as well as practitioners, experts in peacebuilding, conflict resolution, youth, and victims of terrorism or conflict.
+Starting in September 2024, the GTY has been involved with former members of non-state armed groups, as well as practitioners, experts in peacebuilding, conflict resolution, and youth, alongside victims of terrorism or conflict.

 OUR MISSION